BaseXdb/basex/readme.txt

  - Press Run -> Run...
  - Create a new "Java Application" launch configuration
  - Select "basex" as "Project"
- - Choose a "Main class" (e.g., org.basex.BaseXWin for the GUI version)
+ - Choose a "Main class" (e.g., org.basex.BaseXGUI for the GUI version)
  - Launch the project via 'Run'

 ADDING CHECKSTYLE --------------------------------------------------------------